Shoeboxam/Neural_Network/README.md

 ## Neural Network

-An mathematical explanation of the network implementation is available: https://shoeboxam.github.io/Neural_Network/
+A mathematical explanation of the network implementation is available: https://shoeboxam.github.io/Neural_Network/

 |       Folder      |          Purpose           |